 Tips on going out with your newborn and how to keep your baby safe.

-12. Not using Noise Machine for light sleepers
+14. Not using Noise Machine for light sleepers

 My babies are light sleepers.
-My firstborn had always wanted to be held up, and he hated his crib, so I ended up co-sleep with him, But the only thing I regret about Co-sleeping was he just couldn’t sleep better.
+My firstborn had always wanted to be held up, and he hated his crib, so I ended up co-sleeping with him, but the only thing I regret about Co-sleeping was he just couldn’t sleep better.
 When I woke up, he woke up too.
 I regret not using a noise machine earlier.
 I recently started using this and now, because my daughter – who used to be a good sleeper is not a good sleeper anymore – wakes up crying every half hour.

 For light sleepers, even the slightest sound could wake them up.
-For that reason, the Noise machine is a pretty helpful tool and it improves sleep quality as well.
+For that reason, the noise machine is a pretty helpful tool and it improves sleep quality as well.

 I have been using it for a while now, and I absolutely love it.
 I highly recommend using it.
 This one is compact and super portable and goes everywhere with us.
 I love the rain sound.

 New moms are exhausted due to sleep deprivation as it takes time for babies to have a sleep schedule.
 As a new mom, you cannot avoid sleep deprivation altogether.
-Here are just a few simple steps about sleep deprivation that can help you go through the process relatively less stressful manner.

-13. Applying the medication on baby Acne
+15. Applying medication for baby Acne

 It is normal for infants to get baby acne.
 Please do not apply anything to the baby’s face.
 Just clean her face with water.
 It goes away in a few days on its own.